jjk1492/WebCheckers/docs/DesignDoc.md

 ## Executive Summary

-This is a summary of the project.
+This WebCheckers application implements the Java Spark framework to provide the user with a game of checkers againsted other signed in users.

 ### Purpose
 > Connect players from across the globe and allow them to play a game of checkers.
 WebCheckers is meant to provide an easy to use interface by which players can easily play checkers against anyone else that is signed in at the time.